Healthcare AI Governance

 • Map all health information flows through AI systems

-• Assess HIPC rule compliance for each processing activity
+• Assess Health Information Privacy Code rule compliance for each processing activity

-• Design consent processes that meet HIPC and Consumer Rights Code requirements
+• Design consent processes that meet both HIPC and Consumer Rights Code requirements

 Cultural Safety Governance